 By treating our pets for ticks, we decrease the number of ticks in our environment which helps reduce the risk to our pets and to us.
 People are at risk from the same tick-borne diseases as our pets.
 The most common canine tick-borne disease seen in North America is Lyme disease.
 Ehrlichiosis, Rocky Mountain spotted fever, Anaplasmosis and Babesiosis are also common.
 On Vancouver Island, the most commonly found tick is the Western Blacklegged Tick.

-Keep your pets on a regular tick and parasite control program.
+- Keep your pets on a regular tick and parasite control program.

-Avoid walking through tall, grassy areas or deer and other wildlife trails.
+- Avoid walking through tall, grassy areas or deer and other wildlife trails.

-Check your pets regularly for signs of ticks.
+- Check your pets regularly for signs of ticks.

-All year protection is key for prevention of a tick-borne disease.
+- All year protection is key for prevention of a tick-borne disease.
 Conditions are often ideal for ticks, even during our winter months.

-Remove ticks immediately if found.
+- Remove ticks immediately if found.
 Ticks need to feed for 24 – 48 hrs before they transmit Lyme disease.
 The less time they have on your pet, the less risk of transmission.
 This is why veterinary tick prevention products work so well; they kill ticks quickly after contact.

-Wash the area well with antibacterial soap to avoid a skin infection.
+- Wash the area well with antibacterial soap to avoid a skin infection.

-Always talk to your veterinarian prior to travel to determine if you will be entering a high-risk area with your pet and start treating well before the risk of exposure.
+- Always talk to your veterinarian prior to travel to determine if you will be entering a high-risk area with your pet and start treating well before the risk of exposure.

 Symptoms of a tick-borne disease may include:

-Tiredness and lethargy
+- Tiredness and lethargy

 To learn more about how to protect your pet from ticks and other parasites, contact us at 250.334.8400.
 We can also show you how to safely remove a tick is found on your pet!

-- Your dedicated team at Van Isle Veterinary Hospital
+Written by Van Isle Veterinary Hospital